 In his home in Roubaix, a former industrial center in Northern France today considered the poorest French city, the lady Magdalene Deleporte he is running out of his homemade deodorant.

-"it's fast and very simple," he says, showing his recipe based on coconut oil, flour and a few drops of a fragrant oil of his choice.
-"It takes me 5 minutes: it is left to dissolve in water and is ready," the XNUMX-year-old, a nurse by profession, today has become an expert in zero-waste, tells the France Press agency.
+“It's quick and very simple,” he says, showing his recipe based on coconut oil, flour and a few drops of a fragrant oil of his choice.
+“It takes me 5 minutes: you leave it to dissolve in water and it's ready,” the thirty-eight-year-old, a nurse by profession, who has now become an expert in zero-waste, tells the France Press agency.

-And that's not all: Magdalene also manufactures liquid dish detergent, shampoo, toothpaste, yogurt and cosmetics on its own.
-She divides the products into as many containers that she keeps as those that can be bought at the hypermarket.
-"Here at home we save around 150 euros a month, which is not cheap," He says.
+And that's not all: Magdalene also makes its own liquid dish detergent, shampoo, toothpaste, yogurt and cosmetics.
+She divides the products into as many containers which she keeps like those you can buy at the hypermarket.
+“Here at home we save around 150 euros a month, which is not a little,” He says.
 And he's right.

-The Deleportas are just one of the 500 families in Roubaix who have entered a zero-waste project with the medium-term goal of saving the planet, saving their wallet in the short term.
+The Deleportes are just one of the 500 families in Roubaix who have entered into a zero-waste project with the medium-term goal of saving the planet, while also saving their wallets in the short term.

-Roubaix, the town on the border with Belgium that you may know for being the arrival stage of a classic cycling race that starts from Paris, is not in good shape.
-It has high unemployment rates and many of its 100.000 residents live in social housing.
-Numerous studies (including a rather detailed one from the Insee statistics office) identify it as the most economically depressed community in France.
+Roubaix, the town on the border with Belgium that you may know for being the arrival stage of a classic cycling race that starts from Paris, is not in a good place.
+It has high unemployment rates and many of its 100.000 residents live in public housing.
+Many studies (including a rather detailed one by the statistics office Insee) identify it as the most economically depressed community in France.

 5 years ago the City Council launched an initiative to help families change their habits in order to live with less waste, encouraging the recycling of recyclable products and the reuse of non-recyclable ones.